The University of Melbourne

 The Bachelor of Fine Arts (Screenwriting) requires the successful completion of 300 credit points comprising 100 points of study at first, second and third year levels.
 There are 275 points in core subjects and 25 points in electives.
 Students can choose an elective from another artistic discipline within the VCA, or from a range of undergraduate subjects from across the University.

 Standard entry requirements

 Units 3 and 4: A study score of at least 25 in English/English Language/Literature or at least 30 in EAL.
-Selection is talent-based and may include submitting a selection project, an interview and a call back workshop.
+Selection is talent-based and may include a test and interview.
 Full admission criteria are available at study.unimelb.edu.au.

 The Victorian College of the Arts has partnerships with over 30 leading arts institutions around the world, including the Universities 21 and Association of Pacific Rim Universities networks.
 The VCA is also a member of: Australian Council of University Art and Design Schools (ACUADS); Australian Screen Production Education and Research Association (ASPERA); College of Art Association, US (affiliate member); and International Association of Film and Television Schools (CILECT).

-Qualified graduates may progress to an additional year to qualify for Bachelor of Fine Arts (Production) (Degree with Honours), and/or to a range of master degrees leading to research programs.
+Qualified graduates may progress to an additional year to qualify for Bachelor of Fine Arts (Screenwriting) (Honours), and/or to a range of master degrees leading to research programs.